HIV can be found in a range of bodily fluids including semen, vaginal fluids, rectal secretions and blood.

-HIV can be passed on through infected semen, vaginal fluids, rectal secretions, breast milk or blood.
-In Scotland, HIV is most commonly passed on through having vaginal or anal sex without a condom, or through sharing infected needles or other drug-injecting equipment.
+In Scotland, HIV is most commonly passed on during vaginal or anal sex, or through sharing needles or other drug-injecting equipment.

 However, myths persist about how people contract the virus.

-HIV cannot be contracted through casual contact – touching, shaking hands, sleeping on bed linens, using towels or sharing cutlery (or even sharing toothbrushes or razors, though neither is recommended for hygienic reasons).
-Nor can HIV be transmitted through saliva – this includes spitting or kissing – or through faeces, urine, biting, scratching, insects, or by coming into contact with a discarded needle.
+HIV also cannot be passed on through saliva – this includes spitting or kissing – or through faeces, urine, biting, scratching, insects, or by coming into contact with a discarded needle.

-While there have been five cases in the UK of someone being infected with HIV by being pricked with a needle, all five of these cases were in healthcare settings, with no reported cases since 1999.
-HIV cannot live for more than a few minutes outside of the human body, so getting HIV is difficult unless you have unprotected sex or share drug-injecting equipment, such as needles.
-Furthermore, if someone is already being treated for HIV, this makes that person even less likely to pass along the virus as successful treatment can make the virus undetectable in the body.
+While there have been a small number of cases in the UK of someone being infected with HIV by being pricked with a discarded needle, they have all happened in healthcare settings, with no reported cases since 1999.
+HIV cannot live for more than a few minutes outside of the human body, so getting HIV is difficult unless you have sex without preventative options or share drug-injecting equipment, such as needles.

 HIV can also be found in breast milk, and new mums living with HIV are recommended to formula feed their baby to reduce the risk of infection.
 We can support mums with access to free formula and equipment.